Rinchu93/cgal/Project-Ideas.md

   * Are you more interested in the theory/scientific aspect of CGAL, or do you feel more like a hacker?
   * What are your long-term wishes in terms of job?

-## Previous year project ideas pages
+## Previous Year Project Ideas Pages
 * [2017](https://www.cgal.org/gsoc/2017.html)
 * [2016](https://www.cgal.org/gsoc/2016.html) (not accepted)
 * [2015](https://www.cgal.org/gsoc/2015.html) (not accepted)